diskuv/scoutapps/WSL2.md

 HA1Q16K0        device
 ```

-You can now go to Tools > Device Manager and see your Android device in the Physical tab.
+You can now restart Android Studio, go to Tools > Device Manager and see your
+Android device in the Physical tab.

 ### Method 2 - ADB TCP server